 Photo.
 6.3.
 Water intake at the Bystra creek.
-Marek Pęksa representing the Tatra National Park staff (in the middle of the group) explains water resources issue to the participants of the 1st International Tatra Hydrological Workshop in 2012 (Photo.
+Marek Pęksa representing the Tatra National Park staff (in the middle) explains water resources issue to the participants of the 1st International Tatra Hydrological Workshop in 2012 (Photo.
 J. Pociask-Karteczka).